surenvithanage/Microservices/README.md

 # Microservices
-Spring Boot along with eureka ( ribbon is used for load balancing ) and zuul ( proxy server )
+Spring Boot along with eureka ( ribbon is used for load balancing ) and zuul ( Proxy Server )